 The main benefit of teaching Kids Yoga is the wonderful chance to support a child’s growth in a meaningful way.
 Bringing yoga’s goodness to young children can be a great support for their emotional, mental, and physical well-being.
 By learning postures, breathing exercises, and meditation, children learn to re-align their energy.
 They become more focused, calm, and responsive.
 Their bodies become healthy, and their minds become clear.

 Don’t let your schooling interfere with your education. - Mark Twain

-Our conventional educational system relies on the competitiveness between pupils to improve their performance in assimilating a standard curriculum.
-In general, our conventional schooling system does not teach emotional stability, how to discover your own talents and important social skills such as empathy.
+Our conventional educational system relies upon competitiveness between pupils for assimilating a standard curriculum and for improving their performance.
+Generally, conventional schooling does not teach emotional stability or how to discover your own talents and other important social skills like empathy.

 The adolescent years are delicate and very important.
 It is in this period that teenagers develop behavioral patterns that will influence their future life.
-Yoga can play a vital role in developing healthy patterns, both in posture and attitude.
+Yoga can play a vital role in developing healthy patterns in young people, both in posture and attitude.

 Teenagers and their relationship with their physical body

-For adolescents, yoga is a powerful instrument for developing self-knowledge through awareness of the deep connection between the body and mind.
-Yoga opens the pathways to:
+For adolescents, yoga is an effective tool for developing self-knowledge through awareness of the deep connection between the body and mind.
+Yoga opens pathways for:

 - Discovering the potential of their body

 - Having tools available for balancing the mind and that support healthy growth